HoosierTransfer/hoosiertransfer-client/README.md

 EaglercraftX client with many optimizations

 # Source Code
-email invers1on@outlook.com and if i see it i will give you the source code.
+add me hoosiertransfer on discord and i can send you the source code.